CSB5/lofreq/installation.md

 LoFreq comes bundled as two packages: [(i) a source package](#source) or [(ii) a binary/precompiled package](#binary).
-Installing the binary package will be the simplest for most users.
 See below for specific instructions for each of the above listed options.

+LoFreq is also available via [Bioconda](https://bioconda.github.io/) and [Homebrew](https://docs.brew.sh/Homebrew-on-Linux), which might be the most convenient installation option for most.

 # <a name="binary">Installation from Binary Packages</a>